pivot-access-ltd/bma-offline-docs/originals/add-machines.md

 <a href="https://assets.ubuntu.com/v1/20aa36b2-nodes-add__2.5_add-node-manually.png" target = "_blank"><img src="https://assets.ubuntu.com/v1/20aa36b2-nodes-add__2.5_add-node-manually.png"></a>

-The fields on the "Add machine" screen are as follows:
+The fields on the "Add machine" screen include the following seven items:

-* **Machine name**: This field is used to identify the machine to the user.
+1. **Machine name**: This field is used to identify the machine to the user.
 It can be set to anything, though it is often set to the MAC address of the machine in question.
 This field is optional, in that MAAS will assign a unique, nonsense name if you leave it blank.
 You can change this nonsense name later, if desired.

-* **Domain**: This field sets the domain name of the domain managed by MAAS.
+2. **Domain**: This field sets the domain name of the domain managed by MAAS.
 It can be set to anything; MAAS assigns the domain name "maas" by default.

-* **Architecture**: This field refers to the architecture of the machine being added.
+3. **Architecture**: This field refers to the architecture of the machine being added.

-* **Minimum Kernel**: This field supplies a drop-down of possible kernels available for deployment on this machine.
+4. **Minimum Kernel**: This field supplies a drop-down of possible kernels available for deployment on this machine.

-* **Zone**: This field allows you to set the availability zone, selected from AZs that you have already created (if any).
+5. **Zone**: This field allows you to set the availability zone, selected from AZs that you have already created (if any).

-* **Resource pool**: This field allows you to set the resource pool for this machine, selected from pools you have already created (if any).
+6. **Resource pool**: This field allows you to set the resource pool for this machine, selected from pools you have already created (if any).

-* **MAC Address**: You should fill in this field with the MAC address of the machine you are adding.
+7. **MAC Address**: You should fill in this field with the MAC address of the machine you are adding.
 Note that the MAC address entered here must use a colon (":") separator, although some MAC addresses are written with dash ("-") separators. deb-2-7-ui snap-2-7-ui -->

 <!-- snap-2-7-ui